pyaiot/pyaiot/README.md

-## Pyaiot, connecting nodes to the web
+## Pyaiot, connecting small things to the web

 [![Build Status](https://travis-ci.org/pyaiot/pyaiot.svg?branch=master)](https://travis-ci.org/pyaiot/pyaiot)

-Pyaiot provides a set of services for interacting and transporting data coming from IoT nodes using regular web protocols (HTTP) and technologies.
+Pyaiot provides a set of services for interacting and transporting data coming from IoT devices using regular web protocols (HTTP).
 Pyaiot relies on Python asyncio core module and on other more specific asyncio based packages such as [Tornado](http://www.tornadoweb.org/en/stable/), [aiocoap](http://aiocoap.readthedocs.io/en/latest/) or [HBMQTT](http://hbmqtt.readthedocs.io/en/latest/index.html).
-Pyaiot tries to only use standard protocols to connect the IoT nodes to the
+Pyaiot tries to only use standard protocols to connect the IoT devices to the
 web: CoAP, MQTT, HTTP, etc

 ### The nodes